Cloughoughter Castle: Origins and construction

 The castle is located in the historic Kingdom of Breifne, specifically in the part that would later be subdivided into East Breifne, roughly corresponding to County Cavan.
-The spot may have been a crannóg, or artificially created island, and it is possible there was a fortification there as early as the sixth century.
+The spot may have been a crannóg, or an artificially created island, and it is possible there was fortification there as early as the sixth century.
 In the latter part of the 12th century, it was owned by the O'Rourkes, but early in the 13th century seems to have come into the hands of the Anglo-Norman de Lacy family.
-It is estimated construction of the castle started in the first quarter of the 13th century since architectural elements date the lower two storeys to this time.
+Architectural elements from the lower two stories show construction may have started as early as the first quarter of the 13th century.

 In 1233, the O'Reilly clan took possession of the area and completed the castle.
-They retained it for centuries in the midst of their ongoing conflicts with the O'Rourkes and with members of their own clan.
+They retained it for centuries in the midst of their ongoing conflicts with the O'Rourkes, and with members of their own clan.
 It was there that Philip O'Reilly was imprisoned in the 1360s with "no allowance save a sheaf of oats for day and night and a cup of water, so that he was compelled to drink his own urine."